NVN (Stavzor 125 mg)

 Generic Name: valproic acid

-Pill imprint NVN has been identified as Stavzor 125 mg.
+Pill with imprint NVN is Orange, Oval and has been identified as Stavzor 125 mg.
+It is supplied by JDS Pharmaceuticals LLC.

-Stavzor is used in the treatment of schizoaffective disorder; epilepsy; seizure prevention; seizures; migraine prevention (and more), and belongs to the drug class fatty acid derivative anticonvulsants.
+Stavzor is used in the treatment of epilepsy; mania; schizoaffective disorder; seizure prevention; hyperekplexia (and more), and belongs to the drug class fatty acid derivative anticonvulsants.
 When treating epilepsy: There is positive evidence of human fetal risk during pregnancy.
 When treating migraine: Not for use in pregnancy.
-Stavzor 125 mg is not a controlled substance under the Controlled Substance Act (CSA).
+Stavzor 125 mg is not a controlled substance under the Controlled Substances Act (CSA).

 - Generic Name: